 Here are some of the ways you can volunteer:

-Adoption Days: These events are held each Saturday from 12pm-4pm at the Petco in Piscataway, NJ.
+Adoption Days: These events are held each Sunday from 12pm-4pm at the Petco in Piscataway, NJ.
 Volunteers help handle the animals, collect donations, and answer questions.
-(You don’t need to be available all day, every Saturday.
+(You don’t need to be available all day, every Sunday.
 You can pick dates and times that fit into your schedule.) ***PLEASE NOTE: We will be holding two concurrent adoption events on Sunday, Feb.
 19th; 0ne at the Petco in Piscataway, NJ, 12-4pm, and the other at the PetSmart in Princeton, NJ , 12-3pm.
 If you are interested in visiting with a particular dog, please email us at email@example.com to find out where he or she will be this Sunday.***

 Special Events and Fundraisers: We attend community events, such as street fairs and farmer’s markets, as well asplan fundraising events throughout the year.
 We need people to organize these affairs, as well as volunteers to help out on the day of the events.

 Transport: Many of our dogs are pulled from high-kill shelters in the South.
 The dogs are brought up to New Jersey using an all-volunteer transport system.
 Volunteers are needed to drive one-hour legs of the trip.
 We also need volunteers to transport animals to and from local vet appointments.

 Foster: We saved the best for last.
 Foster volunteers are critically important; we can only save as many animals as foster homes we have available.
 Foster care volunteers provide temporary care in their homes for animals.
 By offering your time, energy, and home to an animal in need, you prepare the animal for adoption into a permanent home.
 Most of the orphaned animals we are able to help through the foster care program would otherwise be euthanized if they could not be placed into temporary foster homes.
 As a foster volunteer, you literally save the life of an animal that you foster.